-There’s a lot of confusion around the terms “hemp seed oil,” “CBD oil” (also called CBD extract oil) and “cannabis oil.”
+There’s a lot of confusion around the terms “hemp seed oil,” “CBD oil” (also called CBD extract oil or full spectrum hemp extract) and “cannabis oil.”
 This is partly because these oils come from different parts of the hemp plant, or from plants containing different amounts of tetrahydrocannabinol (THC), the psychoactive chemical that produces a high.
 But they are all used for very different purposes.

 Hemp Seed Oil